 Night mode is shown in a dark color.

-The light sensor in the combination instrument measures the brightness of the environment and automatically switches the display to day or night mode.
-The display is brightened, darkened or switched to the other mode depending on the brightness measured by the light sensor.
-The display mode cannot be changed manually.
+The ambient light sensor in the combination instrument measures the brightness of the environment.
+The display is brightened, darkened or switched to the other mode depending on the light intensity measured by the ambient light sensor.